Receive college credits in high school at Greenhouse Christian Co-school

 The Greenhouse Rhetoric high school program has been preparing students for college academics for many years.
 This program validates the quality of the academic program.
 Transferring dual enrollment credits to accredited institutions can reduce overall college costs and shorten time to graduate.

-Learn more about our Rhetoric program for high school students and get all the details about the dual credit program with CCU by joining us for an upcoming open house
+Learn more about our Rhetoric program for high school students and get all the details about the dual credit program with CCU by joining us for an upcoming Discovering Greenhouse event

 This post has been updated to reflect additional courses available for dual credit.